davidsneighbour/samui-samui.de/content/posts/2006/09/2006-09-21-weitere-gegenputschgeruechte.md

 ---
-Es gibt immer noch Ger&uuml;chte &uuml;ber die M&ouml;glichkeit eines Gegenputsches.
+Es gibt immer noch Gerüchte über die Möglichkeit eines Gegenputsches.

 > Sources said the Military Council for Political Reform, as the generals are calling themselves, were not fully at ease because some of ousted Prime Minister Thaksin Shinawatra's key ministers were gathering at air force bases.
 >